zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/21-sinhala-google.md

 [APZ 100.3] (# apz100.3) {# apz100.3 .ref .apz} "If anyone does,"
-Samyak Pratipada, Anuloma Pratipada, Unchanged Pratipada, Aliases Pratipada, Dharmanudharma Pratipada, follows, "If one follows so Going from here to beyond. ”The path (beyond) says to the immortal Nibbana.
+Samyak Pratipada, Anuloma Pratipada, Unchanged Pratipada, Aliases Pratipada, Dharmanudharma Pratipada, follows, "If one follows so Going from here to beyond.
+"The path (beyond) says to the immortal Nibbana.
 This is what the defilements, the masses, and the consecrated say.

 [APZ 100.4] (# apz100.4) # apz100.4 .ref .apz} "Going Abroad" means Abroad